kreeger/python-rdio/readme.markdown

             new_playlist.short_url)
     tracks = rdio_manager.get(new_playlist.track_keys)
     for t in tracks: print "%s (Duration: %i seconds)" % (t.name, t.duration.seconds,)

 ## Version history

 Because you all care.

+ * **Version 0.6**: Corrected a regular expression that refused four-character TLDs in emails.
  * **Version 0.5**: Fixed some bugs around the 0.4 release, including making `user.last_song_played` an actual `RdioTrack`.
 Also made duration a `timedelta`.
  * **Version 0.4**: Added object types for Rdio stations as documented [here](http://goo.gl/ActAB).
 Also added user lists for heavy rotation results.
  * **Version 0.3**: All calls implemented; most of them are working properly.
 Some minor tweaking may need to be done here and there, but a majority of the work is done.
 Also, setuptools!